Don't be so Stief! Learning KV Cache low-rank approximation over the Stiefel manifold: Method:

 where $Q_K,Q_V\in\mathbb{R}^{d_h\times d_h}$ are matrices with orthonormal columns and $R_K,R_V$ are upper-triangular.\footnote{Here $Q$ does not denote the query vectors of Eq.~\ref{eq:bg_attn}.} In \methodname, we use only the orthonormal factor $Q$, because our compression/reconstruction depends on the orthogonal projector $P P^\top$, which is determined solely by the subspace spanned by the columns of $P$.
 Since $A$ and $Q$ span the same column space in a QR factorization, $Q Q^\top$ projects onto the same subspace as $A$.
 The triangular factor $R$ only encodes a change of coordinates (and scaling) within that subspace and is therefore irrelevant for defining the projection basis.
 Thus we set:

 Ranks dimension is then applied by truncation as in Eq.~\ref{eq:dkv_trunc_def}. \paragraph{Head sharing.} \methodname stores the cache per KV head.
-We keep a single shared key basis per layer (i.e., one $\bar P_K$) and share it across KV heads, while we learn value bases per KV head: each head $h$ has $\bar P_{V,h}$ and its truncation $P_{V,h}^{(r_V)}$.
-This choice provides a trade-off between overhead and flexibility, and reflects that keys are reused across multiple query heads in a group, while values interact with head-specific output-projection pathways.
+We keep a single shared key basis per layer (i.e., one $\bar P_K$) and share it across heads, while we learn value bases per head: each head $h$ has $\bar P_{V,h}$ and its truncation $P_{V,h}^{(r_V)}$.
+This choice provides a trade-off between overhead and flexibility, and reflects that keys are reused across multiple query heads in a group, while values interact with head-specific output-projection pathways. \paragraph{Overheads.} Importantly, the MLPs $g_\theta$ of Fig. 1 are only employed offline to learn projection bases, and the latter are the only extra parameters added to the model after calibration.
+Moreover, as in EigenAttention, projections can be folded into the attention linear weights~\cite{saxena2024eigenattention}.
+Thus, at inference time, \methodname incurs per-layer FLOP count and runtime data movement overheads identical to those of EigenAttention at iso-rank.